jeokrohn/wxc_sdk/docs/method_ref.rst

         Updates properties for a membership by ID
      - :meth:`~wxc_sdk.memberships.MembershipApi.update`
    * - api.messages.create
-        Post a plain text or rich text message, and optionally, a file attachment, to a room
+        Post a plain text, rich text or html message, and optionally, a file attachment, to a room
      - :meth:`~wxc_sdk.messages.MessagesApi.create`
    * - api.messages.delete
         Delete a message, by message ID